elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-mathematics-help-us-understand-natural-phenomena.md

 url: /learn/mathematics/questions/how-does-mathematics-help-us-understand-natural-phenomena
 score: -1.0
 related_article1:
-    id: 124243
+    id: 124247
     title: >-
-        What is the significance of force and equal areas in physics?
-    subject: Physics
+        How did the Babylonian method influence the development of physics?
+    subject: History of the World
-    url: /learn/physics/questions/what-is-the-significance-of-force-and-equal-areas-in-physics
+    url: /learn/history-of-the-world/questions/how-did-the-babylonian-method-influence-the-development-of-physics
 related_article2:
-    id: 124249
+    id: 124241
     title: >-
-        How does the law of gravitation demonstrate the relationship between physics and mathematics?
+        Can you explain Newton's Law of Gravitation in mathematical terms?
     subject: Physics
-    url: /learn/physics/questions/how-does-the-law-of-gravitation-demonstrate-the-relationship-between-physics-and-mathematics
+    url: /learn/physics/questions/can-you-explain-newtons-law-of-gravitation-in-mathematical-terms
 related_article3:
-    id: 124245
+    id: 124248
     title: >-
-        What contributions did Babylonian and Greek traditions make to the relationship between physics and mathematics?
-    subject: History of the World
+        What is the Euclidean method and its role in physics?
+    subject: Mathematics
-    url: /learn/history-of-the-world/questions/what-contributions-did-babylonian-and-greek-traditions-make-to-the-relationship-between-physics-and-mathematics
+    url: /learn/mathematics/questions/what-is-the-euclidean-method-and-its-role-in-physics
 related_article4:
+    id: 124246
+    title: >-
+        What are fundamental principles and consequential statements in physics?
+    subject: Physics
+    url: /learn/physics/questions/what-are-fundamental-principles-and-consequential-statements-in-physics
+related_article5:
     id: 124242
     title: >-
         How is mathematical language used to describe physical laws?
     subject: Physics
     url: /learn/physics/questions/how-is-mathematical-language-used-to-describe-physical-laws
-related_article5:
-    id: 124248
-    title: >-
-        What is the Euclidean method and its role in physics?
-    subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-euclidean-method-and-its-role-in-physics
 ---

 &nbsp;